Symbols like © ® ™ and special characters often need to be inserted into content.

 For more information about using Smileys in WordPress, go here:

-(HTML Special Characters Helper)
+(HTML Special Characters Helper – plugin)

-(HTML Special Characters widget)
+(HTML Special Characters)

 (HTML Special Characters – See more link)

-(HTML Special Characters – Full list)
+(HTML Special Characters – Entire list of characters)

 (Character encoding added to post in Text mode)

-(Character added to post in Visual editor)
+(Character inserted into post in Visual editor)

 (HTML Entities Button plugin)

-(Installing HTML Entities Button plugin)
+(Installing HTML Entities Button)

-(HTML Entities Button Menu Functionality)
+(HTML Entities Button Items – Text Mode)

-This plugin lets you convert special characters to HTML entities …
+The HTML Entities Button plugin allows you to convert special characters to HTML entities …

-(Convert special characters to HTML entities button)
+(Convert special characters to HTML entities feature)

 Or vice-versa …

-(Convert HTML entities to special characters button)
+(Convert HTML entities to special characters functionality)

 (Insert HTML entities)

-You can also add WP Emojis to your content …
+Add WP Emojis to your content …

 (Choose WP Emojis)

-(WP Emoji One – WordPress plugin)
+(WP Emoji One plugin)

-(Insert links to recent posts item)
+(Insert links to recent posts functionality)

-(Keep Emoticons As Text plugin)
+(Keep Emoticons As Text)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.